Theonlyhamstertoh/MY-NOTES-AND-LEARNING/NODE.md

 * Every file in a node application is considered a module.
 * IN OOP, it means they are PRIVATE.
 They are scoped only to that file.
 If you want to use it, you need to explicitly export it.
 * Each will have a main module
+* `process` object gives information about, and control over, the current NODE.JS process
+* `global` provides a system for accessing and setting global variables.

+For example, if you do `global.something = true` in one module, in another module you can access `something` and it will be true (without having to export it).

 ### Node Modules
 * Here is the thing, in node, everything is in modules.
 If you create another folder right, your code can only be access with